auth0/docs/articles/protocols.md

 ### 2. Authentication

 Auth0 will start the authentication against the identity provider configured with the specified `connection`.
 The protocol between Auth0 and the identity provider could be different.
-It could be OAuth2 again or something else. (e.g. Office 365 uses WS-Federation, Google Apps uses OAuth2).
+It could be OAuth2 again or something else. (e.g. Office 365 uses WS-Federation, Google Apps uses OAuth2, AD will use LDAP or Kerberos).

-The visible part of this process is that the user is redirected to the identity provider site.
+The common visible part of this process is that the user is redirected to the identity provider site.

 > When using Auth0's built-in user store (created through __Connections -> Database -> New__), there's no redirection.
 Auth0 in this case is the identity provider.